Sjors/nado-book/basics/_part.md

 ### Reading Hints

 Each chapter contains a QR code that takes you to the corresponding podcast episode and its show notes.
 The episode number is shown below the QR code.
-You can also find the episode in your favorite podcasting application by searching for “Bitcoin Explained.”
+You can also find the episode in your favorite podcasting application by searching for _Bitcoin, Explained_.
 Or, play them in your browser.^[<https://nadobtc.libsyn.com>]

 The paper version of this book displays a tiny QR code next to each URL.
 These go through bit.ly.
 Although we can’t track which URLs you follow — because the short URLs were generated without an account — bit.ly might be able to, with some effort.